Skip to main content

 create_app-1

-Step 2.
-Initialize a new project and start the runtime:
+Step 1.
+Initialize a new project:

 # Initialize a new Spice app